core

 -

-–Raises a RuntimeError if a workspace is not provided, but there is no configured default workspace for the current user.
+–Raises a NominalConfigError if no workspace provided and there is no configured default workspace for the user.

 list_streaming_checklists